 Six Persuasive Writing Tips for Social Media

 Tip 1 Writing is communicating ideas.
-Make it an automatic step to consider if an idea deserves presentation to your target audience; sometimes referred to as the 'Who cares?' test.
+Make it an automatic step to consider if an idea deserves presentation to your target audience; also known as a 'Who cares?' test.

-Tried scoring potential ideas before starting to write?
+Ever tried scoring potential ideas before starting to write?
 Maybe on a scale of one to ten, making ten extremely interesting to the target audience and zero being indifference.
 Unless an idea scores, say, six or greater, move along to another idea that does make the grade.
 This same testing can be applied to a) farmers' posts and b) business competitors' posts.
 Then compare and contrast what is being regarded as interesting by each group.
 Are most businesses in tune with their farmer audiences?

 Thanks to platform algorithms watching your account's every move and trying to serve audiences with the most interesting content, posting content that proves uninteresting to the audience depresses the account's running engagement rate which in turn directly reduces the number of follower impressions you are being given by the platform.
 Not quite be interesting or be invisible, but almost.